 This might be because native ads on mobile fit seamlessly into the feed on social media, in emails, as recommendations on websites as well as in apps.
 The design on mobile devices simply does a better job of integrating native ads on different platforms.

-With that said, though, you should look at this advantage as more as a potential, rather than a flat-out “win” for mobile.
-Overall engagement, it seems, is still greater on desktop, where page views are higher and bounce rates are lower compared to mobile.
+With that said, though, you should look at this advantage as more of a potential, rather than a flat-out “win” for mobile.
+Overall engagement, it seems, is still greater on desktop, where page views are higher and bounce rates are lower than mobile.

-All this is to say, with mobile, you might have an easier time getting people to click-through to your content, but once there, they tend to be just as quick to leave.
+In other words, you might have an easier time getting people to click-through to your content on mobile, but once there, they tend to be just as quick to leave.
 Maybe this is due to the generally higher concentration span on desktop.

 All in all, it’s safe to say the potential of mobile still isn’t fully fulfilled.
-People are mobile first and therefore it is a good idea for you to be too, as long as you work to secure more interactions and engagement from all the traffic mobile generates.
+People are mobile-first and therefore it is a good idea for you to be too, as long as you work to secure more interactions and engagement from all the traffic that mobile generates.